Habtamu-ai/UFOs/README.md

 # UFOs

 # Overview of the Project
-The main purpose of this project is to create a webpage that can give a detail analysis of UFO sightings.
+The main purpose of this project is to create an interactive webpage that allows cutomers of the page to have a detail analysis of UFO sightings.
 For this, the project develops a webpage with dynamic table that allows filter for multiple criteria at the same time.

 ![Top](https://user-images.githubusercontent.com/78656720/117557753-50839f00-b044-11eb-8bb3-2253620734c8.png)